ativarovsky/ativarovsky.github.io/_posts/2020-08-24-correlation-happiness.md

 It's no question that the pursuit of happiness is one of the biggest drivers of human behavior.
 But as anyone who has eaten too many cupcakes in this pursuit knows, happiness is a complicated and, often elusive thing.
 A lot of research is dedicated dissecting and understanding happiness, its links to mental and physical health, economic freedom, family relationships, social networks, etc. And while there has been enormous progress in understanding the internal drivers of happiness (gratitude, sociability, engagement with life), a particularly interesting topic is the influence of key external and environmental factors, one of which is your country of residence.

-You've probably [heard](https://www.wired.co.uk/article/worlds-happiest-country-scandinavia) that Scandinavian countries boast the highest average levels of happiness and life satisfaction.
+You've probably heard that Scandinavian countries boast the highest average levels of happiness and life satisfaction.
 Statistically speaking, it's true.
 The main quantitative data source on the topic is the [World Happiness Report](https://worldhappiness.report), which, in turn, uses data from the [Gallup World Poll](https://www.gallup.com/analytics/232838/world-poll.aspx) to compile an annual report on the state of world happiness.
 Year after year, Finland, Norway, Denmark, Sweden, and Iceland rank in the top 10.

 The poll surveys a random sample of respondents and ascertains their happiness by requesting they compare their life to an imaginary dystopia (more details [here](https://worldhappiness.report/faq/)).
 The measurement system used is known as a [Cantril ladder](https://news.gallup.com/poll/122453/understanding-gallup-uses-cantril-scale.aspx), where the dystopian version equates to a 0 and the best possible life you can imagine for yourself equates to a 10.
 The poll also measures the respondents' social support, generosity (measured via charitable giving), perceived freedom to choose a life one is satisfied with, and perceived level of government corruption.
 The World Happiness report takes an average of these results by nation and combines them with every nation's GDP and healthy life expectancy to create a final dataset.
 These are the variables we will be analyzing here.

-### Correlation
+### Correlation Measures

 A correlation coefficient is a quantitative measure of the strength of association between two variables.
 Several coefficients have been defined, but the most common is Pearson's correlation coefficient.
 As we will see, the validity of a Pearson coefficient is based on several assumptions that are not typically observed in the real world.
 In these instances, two common alternatives are Spearman's Rank-Order[^1] coefficient and Kendall's tau coefficient.